jbush001/jbush001.github.io/_posts/2017-01-16-searching-waveforms.markdown

 relates a story of a customer who brought him an
 83 [Honda Magna](https://en.wikipedia.org/wiki/Honda_Magna) V45 motorcycle
 that had been sitting in storage for years and wouldn't start.
-After unsuccessfully trying to talk the owner out of it, he discovers and repairs the problem that is keeping the bike from starting.
-But he notices the bike also has a small oil leak.
-On the one hand, he feels a responsibility to owner to get the bike--which wasn't worth the money it would take to repair it in the first place--working with the smallest amount of billable labor as possible.
+After unsuccessfully trying to talk the owner out of it, he discovered and repaired the problem that was keeping the bike from starting.
+But he noticed the bike also had a small oil leak.
+On the one hand, he felt a responsibility to owner to get the bike--which wasn't worth the money it would take to repair it in the first place--working with the smallest amount of billable labor as possible.
-But he also feels what he describes as a selfish need to fix it correctly.
+But he also felt what he describes as a selfish need to fix it correctly.
 He laments that "this lust for thoroughness was at odds with the work of human concerns in which the bike is situated, where all that matters is that the bike works."
-He finally succumbs and replaces the seal, a much larger job requiring disassembly of most of the engine, but out of guilt doesn't charge the owner for much of the labor.
+He finally succumbed and replaced the seal, a much larger job requiring disassembly of most of the engine, but out of guilt didn't charge the owner for much of the labor.
 He comments:

 > One theologian writes that "curiosity's desire is closed, limited by the object